linseyo/bourbon-gemsy-talk/README.md

 # Bourbon
-A simple & lightweight mixin library for SASS
-Includes a variety of SASS mixins to make it easier to work with CSS Makes it easier to add CSS through SASS
+A simple & lightweight mixin library for SASS (a CSS compiler) Includes a variety of SASS mixins to make it easier to work with CSS Makes it easier to add CSS through SASS
 ## Install: